HHristov22/Eventim_-icket_-eservation/README.md

 # Event Ticket Reservation Automation System (https://www.eventim.bg/bg/)
-## The project is an event ticket reservation automation system that aims to simplify and streamline the process of buying tickets for events.
-The system is designed to work based on pre-set preferences and available days of the user.
-The system will automatically book tickets for the user and send a confirmation email once the booking is complete.
+## The project is an event ticket reservation automation system that aims to simplify and streamline the event ticket booking process.
+The system is designed to work based on predefined user preferences.
+The system will automatically reserve tickets for the user and send a confirmation email once the reservation is complete.

 ### The system will consist of several components: